fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 15
+### Expansion and Immigration
+- _HAE_, 57--75 (from 4: Expansion and Immigration).

+{% include alert.html class='danger' title='Reading Quiz' text="
+How was American Food changing?
+"%}

+## Jun 16
 ### Cookbooks as historical sources
 - [VIDEO OVERVIEW](https://youtu.be/nCpazETMY6M)
 - Ken Albala, [Cookbooks as Historical Documents](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-13).
-This chapter nicely lays out a process for interrogating cookbooks and reading in between the lines with many excellent examples.
+This highly skimmable chapter nicely lays out a process for interrogating cookbooks and reading in between the lines with many excellent examples.
 - Rachel A. Snell, [As North American as Pumpkin Pie: Cookbooks and the Development of National Cuisine in North America, 1796-1854](https://www.erudit.org/fr/revues/cuizine/2014-v5-n2-cuizine01533/1026771ar/).
+- Harry Haff, _The Founders of American Cuisine: Seven Cookbook Authors, with Historical Recipes_ (2: Amelia Simmons), 21--33.
+We're looking at this as an example of how the author analyzes Simmons's cookbook.
+This is what you'll be doing for your assignment.

 #### Noteworthy
 - Barbara Ketcham Wheaton, "Cookbook as Resources for Social History".
 This chapter very nicely sketches out, with many diverse examples, how cookbooks function as windows onto history, including how and why they were used in the world.
 - Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_ (2: Culinary Tradition), 29--51.
 This provides a fascinating cultural background of cookbooks and their evolution.
 Honestly the first few sentences of each paragraph will give you enough background.
-- Harry Haff, _The Founders of American Cuisine: Seven Cookbook Authors, with Historical Recipes_ (2: Amelia Simmons), 21--33.
-Note in particular how the author analyzes Simmons's cookbook.
-This is what you'll be doing for your assignment.

 - Colleen Cotter, "Claiming a Piece of the Pie", 51--68.
 - Jane C. Busch, "Using Cookbooks as Research Documents", 22--25.